Avance ALS120 - 1995

 To make matters worse, the EMU10K1 DSP had a flawed PCI interface and Creative couldn't quite manage to write a stable driver for it.
 In the words of a VIA chipset engineer on their official support forums:

 The Sound Blaster Live!
 Drivers were not to PCI specifications.
 This caused too much noise over the PCI bus.
 The engineers had to work out a way to filter this noise and released a patch to motherboard manufacturers which replicates a BIOS change.

 You read that right.
 VIA had to fix a problem in Creative's driver at the motherboard BIOS level by altering the behaviour of their chipsets to work around the issue.
+The EMU10K was done on a tighter budget than E-mu wanted, more quickly than E-mu wanted, and went out of the door with known but unfixed problems with its PCI interface.
 It got even better.
 MUCH better.

 As Windows2000 was nearing release, MS still had not recieved drivers from Creative which could pass WHQL and get on the Windows 2000 Hardware Compatibility List - This is fact, the SB Live! did not appear on the HCL until very late.
 This would have been a disaster for Creative: OEMs would not have been allowed to preinstall Windows 2000 on a system with a Soundblaster Live installed!
 Legend has it that Microsoft demanded Creative's specs and source code and proceeded to write the driver themselves, then billed Creative for the development.

 Despite that, the flawed nature of the EMU10K1's PCI interface continued to dog stability in both Windows 2000 and Windows XP, crashes identified as being "emu10k1.sys", the card was simply not PCI compliant and anything could cause it to crash.

 Oh and don't lose your CD.
 You can't download the full driver package from Creative.